zeelos/cp-docker-images/docs/quickstart.rst

     [2016-08-26 18:47:26,809] INFO Started NetworkTrafficServerConnector@26d96e5{HTTP/1.1}{0.0.0.0:9021} (org.eclipse.jetty.server.NetworkTrafficServerConnector)
     [2016-08-26 18:47:26,811] INFO Started @5211ms (org.eclipse.jetty.server.Server)

 #.
-To see the |c3-short| UI, open the link ``http://<ip-of-docker-host>:9021`` in your browser.
-You can find the Docker
+To see the |c3-short| UI, open the link http://localhost:9021 in your browser.

-   host IP by running this command:
+   If you are running Docker Machine, the UI will be running at ``http://<docker-host-ip>:9021``.
+You can find the Docker Host IP by running this command:

    .. sourcecode:: console